PatrickDdx/Intelligent-Machines/README.md

 - **Seaborn** — advanced statistical plotting
 - **Scikit-Learn** — classical machine learning algorithms

-# Thanks for Reading This!
+# Thanks for Reading This First Post!

-If you’d like to know more about me and why I started this blog, check out the [Blog](https://patrickddx.github.io/Intelligent-Machines/) and have fun!
+If you’d like to know more about me and why I started this blog, check out the [About page](https://patrickddx.github.io/Intelligent-Machines/about.html).
+Otherwise, dive into the next post and have fun!

 This is just the beginning.
 Let’s see where curiosity — and a bit of code — takes us.